Darpan3011/AiAgent-for-database/README.md

 ## What this module does

 - Accepts natural-language questions about a database.
-- Uses a configurable LLM (OpenAI or Ollama via langchain4j) to generate SQL queries.
+- Uses a configurable LLM (OpenAI, Ollama, or Gemini via langchain4j) to generate SQL queries.
 - Validates SQL with JSQLParser-based validator and only allows `SELECT` queries.
 - Executes queries using `JdbcTemplate` and returns structured `QueryResult` plus a natural language answer.
 - Keeps a per-HTTP-session conversation memory so follow-ups and clarifications are possible.